Elastic-Softworks/worldenv/worldc/docs/alpha-phase-18.md

 ## Conclusion

-Alpha Phase 18 successfully implements a comprehensive code generation and compilation system for WORLDC.
+This implementation successfully provides a comprehensive code generation and compilation system for WORLDC.
 The architecture supports multiple targets, provides excellent error handling, and establishes the foundation for advanced IDE integration.
 The implementation is production-ready and extensively tested.

 ### Next Steps
-- **Alpha Phase 19**: Advanced tooling and debugging support
+- **Next: Advanced Tooling**: Advanced tooling and debugging support
-- **Alpha Phase 20**: IDE integration and language server
+- **Next: IDE Integration**: IDE integration and language server
-- **Beta Phase 1**: Performance optimization and production deployment
+- **Next: Beta Release**: Performance optimization and production deployment

 The code generation system represents a major milestone in WORLDC development, enabling practical use of the hybrid language for game development with the WORLDENV engine.